chax-at/transactional-prisma-testing/README.md

 # @chax-at/transactional-prisma-testing
 This package provides an easy way to run test cases inside a single database transaction that will be rolled back after each test.
-This leads to fast test execution while still providing each test with the same source database state.
+This allows fast test execution while still providing the same source database state for each test.
+It also enabled parallel test execution against the same database.

 ## Prerequisites
 * The <a href="https://github.com/prisma/prisma">Prisma</a> ORM is used in the project.